aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/annotations/annotation-add-delete-and-get-annotation/_index.md

 - [PDF InkAnnotation](/pdf/java/ink-annotation/) - draws free-hand scribbles on the PDF.
 - [PDF Popup Annotation](/pdf/java/popup-annotation/) - add, get and delete Popup Annotation in your PDF.
 - [PDF Multimedia Annotation](/pdf/java/multimedia-annotation/) - all details about screen, sound, movie annotations.
-- [PDF Watermark Annotation](/pdf/java/watermarkannotation/) - control the opacity of Watermark by using the opacity property..
+- [PDF Watermark Annotation](/pdf/java/watermarkannotation/) - control the opacity of Watermark by using the opacity property.